 Localised Heating Techniques

-Torch brazing – Combusted fuel gas is formed by burning acetylene, propane, or hydrogen with air to heat and melt the filler metal.
+Torch brazing – Combusted fuel gas is formed by burning acetylene, propane, or hydrogen with oxygen to heat and melt the filler metal.
 Flux is required while using this technique in order to protect the joint, which requires post-cleanup later on.
 Torch brazing is mainly used for small production assemblies where metal weight is unequal.
 The process is often performed with gas welding equipment.

 Induction brazing – High-frequency alternating current is supplied into a coil to achieve brazing temperature, which heats the workpiece and melts the filler material.